metonym/svelte-accessible-accordion/README.md

 </Accordion>
 ```

-### Multiselect
+### Multiselectable items

 By default, only one accordion item can be expanded at one time.

-Set `multiselect` to allow multi-item expansion.
+Set `multiselect` to allow multiple items to be expandable.

 ```svelte
 <Accordion multiselect>